Mikaelatomato/New-bugs-implemented/README.md

 # New-bugs-implemented
 Here i'll upload all my work while learning python.

+and before the next so; so, i know that some files aren't working properly, and i don't think to fix them, sorry.

 so, i may stop working on python for a while since i'm learning java now because of my university.
 I'll be uploading my work of java on a different repository if you want to check it out too and give me some comments about what could be better :)

 that's all